Ordfin/Documentation/pages/contributing/contributing-to-superalgos.md

 ### Dive Into the Codebase

-Once you've gained enough experience building data mines and removing bugs, you may be ready to dive deep in the codebase.
+Once you've gained enough experience building data mines and removing bugs, you may be ready to dive deep into the codebase.
 It's a large system, so take a deep breath!

-{% include note.html content="Click on an item to learn the details on how to proceed with your contribution.
+{% include note.html content="The activities with a link feature more information on how to proceed with your contribution.
 If there are no details on the topic your are intested, please talk to the *admins* in the <a href='https://t.me/superalgoscommunity' rel='nofollow' rel='noopener' target='_blank'>Community</a>." %}